nordquip/sousms/doc/UCTradeEngineSell.md

 User or Program

 ### Description
-Sell Stocks
+Sell stock shares from user account

 ### Preconditions
-* Authorized User
+* Authorized User Account
-* Stock Symbol
+* Appropriate Stock Symbol
-* Sufficient shares of stocks for transaction
+* Sufficient shares of stocks to complete transaction

 ### Post Conditions
-* Transaction successful reply with receipt
+* Transaction successful reply with receipt.
-* Not an authorized user
+* Output Error, Not an authorized user, can't complete transaction.
-* User does not have stock to be sold
+* Output Error, User does not have stock to be sold, can't complete transaction.
-* User does not have enough shares for transaction
+* Output Error, User does not have enough shares, can't complete transaction

 ### Dialog
-1. User Log into account
+1. User Logs into account with User ID and password.
-	Output error if user does not have account.
+	*Output error if user does not have account, does not log in.
-2. Enters stock symbol, and amount of shares.
+2. Enters stock symbol, and amount of shares to sell.
 3. Confirm transaction
-	Output error if system cannot locate appropriate stock symbol.
+	*Output error if system cannot locate appropriate stock symbol.
-	Output error if user does not posse number of shares being sold.
+	*Output error if user does not own number of shares being sold.
-	Output transaction successful.
+	*Output transaction successful.